top of page

 IMG-20170125-WA0020.jpg

-Founder (with Dr Tziona Levi and Alonit Bar from Ort's R&D Unit), designer and project manager of interdisciplinary multicultural project implemented in Ort school network and fully funded by US Embassy through a grant for innovation from the US State Department.
+Co-founder (with Dr Tziona Levi and Alonit Bar from Ort's R&D Unit), designer and project manager of interdisciplinary multicultural project implemented in Ort school network and fully funded by US Embassy through a grant for innovation from the US State Department.
 Also supported by Google.
+See videos of final event with US Ambassador present- in Google Campus below.

-Through self-directed learning in mixed teams and coached by respective teachers in class partnerships, students learn about negotiation and collaborate on shared products, while honing English (as a neutral language for communication) and digital skills.
-Future leadership nurtured as students develop 21st century skills for life in a shared environment.
+Through self-directed learning (with carefully designed scaffolds) in mixed teams (of 8 students each with and equal number of students from each class) and coached by respective teachers in class partnerships, students learn about negotiation and collaborate on shared products to promote tolerance- for the community, while honing English (as a neutral language for communication) and digital skills.
+Future leadership nurtured as students developed through collaboration, creativity, and autonomy.

 "The Road to Literature" for Learning of English Literature in HS

-Two-layered (Global and local) computer-supported knowledge-building collaborative learning community (KB CSCL) for learning literature in EFL HS classes- Ort Kiryat Bialik & Netherlands, 2014
+Two-layered (global and local) computer-supported knowledge-building collaborative learning community (KB CSCL) for Israeli & Dutch HS students (2014)

 Founder of School Partnership in collaboration with Ms Eveline Zarhi from Ort Marseille, and under the leadership of the school principals- Mr. Rami Porat and Mr Cohen; Designed and conducted virtual exchange for English classes for 2 years; Managed delegation of Israeli students and responsible for hosting French delegation in mutual visits of delegations of students